-I studied Artificial Intelligence, Cognitive Science, and Neuroscience.
-I have a interdisciplinary education in mathematics, computer science, logic, linguistics, cognitive psychology, neuroscience, and philosophy.
-I specialized in experimental neuroscience and received a PhD in Neuroscience on the topic of neural signal dynamics in different brain states from Hannover Medical School.
+I studied Neuroscience, Cognitive Science, and Artificial Intelligence.
+I have an interdisciplinary education in mathematics, computer science, logic, linguistics, cognitive psychology, neuroscience, and analytic philosophy.
+I specialized in experimental neuroscience and received a Ph.D. in Neuroscience on the topic of neural signal dynamics in different brain states from Hannover Medical School, Germany.

-I am interested in three big questions.
-Why do people behave the way they do?
-What and why is consciousness?
-And do we really need consciousness?
-As long as you agree with the fundamental premise of neuroscience - the answers to these questions must ultimately lie somewhere in a function of the brain.
-However, there is likely to be a lot more to this, and these questions are too big to tackle directly.
-So its good to start small to understand basic building blocks first.
+I am interested in the question: Why do people behave the way they do?
+And as long as you agree with the fundamental premise of neuroscience - the answer to this question ultimately lies in the function of the brain.
+At least for some parts.
+However, there is more to this question, for example, what role does play conscious experience in this?
+And what are the most basic building blocks to start with?
 There are many small questions and problems in neuroscience, especially of practical clinical importance.

 On a more technical side, I am also interested in changes of sensory processing during anesthesia, or different brain states in general, which also can help to define what consciousness NOT is.
 I apply multichannel microelectrode arrays, cortical surface, and EEG recordings, in combination with different types of brain signals and different signal processing techniques to study these questions.